 This policy applies to all University visitors, volunteers, students, faculty, EPA non-faculty, all staff members, and student employees.
 It is the responsibility of every member of the University community to comply with this policy.
 Organizers and attendees at public events, such as conferences, meetings, public lectures, social events and cultural events will be required to abide by this Policy.

 Effective implementation of this Smoking Policy depends upon the courtesy, respect, commitment, and cooperation of all members of the UNC Asheville community to comply with this policy.
 In the event that violations of this policy do occur, violations should be brought to the attention of the person who is most directly responsible for the violation.
 If that does not resolve the situation, it should be brought to the attention of the person/office responsible for the workplace, event, or residence, or to that responsible party’s supervisor.
 Complaints against students will be addressed through the Student Code of Community Standards process, and will be resolved according to the procedures therein.
-Any person, including a guest of the University, who is uncooperative when being asked to cease smoking in a prohibited area, may be issued a state citation by University Police, if initial measures are ineffective.
+Any person, including a guest of the University, who is uncooperative when being asked to cease smoking in a prohibited area, may be issued a state citation by University Police, may be asked to leave campus, or may be referred for additional disciplinary action, if initial measures are ineffective.

 Smoking cessation support and referrals, particularly nicotine replacement therapy, will be offered to students through the Health and Counseling Center and to employees through the Human Resources Office.